 A jury of three South-east Asian art experts has been formed to select artists or curators from the region for this award.

-Led by Dr Ute Meta Bauer, director of Singapore's Centre for Contemporary Art, the jury includes Ms Luckana Kunavichayanont, director of the Bangkok Art and Culture Centre and Mr Enin Supriyanto, a leading independent art curator and writer from Indonesia.
+Led by Professor Ute Meta Bauer, director of Singapore's Centre for Contemporary Art, the jury includes Ms Luckana Kunavichayanont, director of the Bangkok Art and Culture Centre and Mr Enin Supriyanto, a leading independent art curator and writer from Indonesia.

 They will shortlist three artists and curators from among nominations submitted by art professionals from around the region.
 The shortlist will be announced on Jan 7.

 The winner will be chosen by the US Embassy and Art Stage.
 Apart from the grant, the winner receives a trophy and certificate.
 These will be presented jointly on Jan 16, by US Ambassador to Singapore Kirk Wagar together wi th the fair's director Lorenzo Rudolf.
 The next edition of Art Stage will be held from Jan 21 to 24 at the Marina Bay Sands Exhibition and Convention Centre.